Last Updated on 23 December 2025 by Cycloscope

 (Day 13 to Day 16 on the route map)

 The road up the Tizi’N Tichka pass is not the most beautiful you’ll ride.
-A large and relatively busy highway that’s the main connection between Marrakesh and Ouarzazate, this road is literally cut through the mountains.
-Near the top though, the view of the numerous switchbacks is quite rewarding, you know that feeling of “wow, did I really cycle up this?!”.
+A large and relatively busy highway that’s the primary connection between Marrakesh and Ouarzazate, this road is literally cut through the mountains.
+Near the top, though, the view of the numerous switchbacks is quite rewarding; you know that feeling of “wow, did I really cycle up this?!”

 Camping is possible behind some of these cutout rocks, but it’s not the safest nor the most spectacular of the camping spots.
 As temperatures can get quite chilly in winter up here, and wind is not a joke, you should know that the last available accommodation before the pass is the Gite Associative de Taddart – cheap, friendly, and equipped with the best hot shower in Morocco.